BrunoZell/AskFi.Sdk/docs/sensory-motor-cycle.md

 ## Ontology

-For a more detailed perspective on the sensory-motor cycle that tremendously infleunced the development of AskFi, take a look at the ontology [here](ontology.md).
+For a more detailed perspective on the sensory-motor cycle that tremendously infleunced the development of AskFi, take a look at the underlying ontology [here](ontology.md).